 Beef Pho Soup (New this week!)

-Verdict: worth trying, if you don’t have access to pho restaurants.
+Verdict: worth trying only if you don’t have access to pho restaurants.

 While this had all the fragrant aromas of pho spices after being warmed up, the broth was very light in flavor and needed something more.
 After adding the usual pho condiments hoisin sauce and Sriracha, though, it wasn’t a bad noodle bowl snack out of the microwave – just don’t expect it to be like a traditional bowl of pho!
 The rice noodles are a little thicker and the beef slices were fairly tender.